joliver1015/Capstone-1/README.md

 # Capstone-1

 A Workout and weight tracking app with a built in exercise database.
+This will allow users to track their workouts and weight logs.
+There is also a built-in database, that allows for users to look up exercises and also add their own.

 Flask, SQLAlchemy and JInja2 were used on this project.